Dianthus amurensis 'Siberian Blues'

 A stalk without buds is torn off at the base and planted in soil mixed with pumice and kept in a sheltered spot out of strong sunlight until the cutting is rooted.

-Seed sown in spring.
+Seed sown in March.

 Seed just covered and kept at 20°C (68°F) until germination.
 After germination it should be kept at a lower temperature with plenty of light so the plants won't become lanky.